-Leeds and York Partnership NHS Foundation Trust actively engages in work at a national, regional and local level.
+We actively engage in work at a national, regional and local level.
 We collaborate with other organisations across a range of systems, networks and partnerships to deliver better care.

 Many of our services are provided in partnership with local third sector organisations, GPs and primary care, and other statutory organisations such as NHS healthcare providers, local authorities and the police.

 We have developed effective partnerships to improve how people access crisis services.
 This includes a Crisis Assessment Unit, liaison work with the police, and work alongside the third sector to improve crisis support.
 We also have a partnership with Forward Leeds to deliver better outcomes for people needing support with alcohol and drug issues.

 The Trust’s work mainly sits within the West Yorkshire Health and Care Partnership Integrated Care System (ICS).
 Find out more about them on their website.